The Ridership Information Dashboards are an additional tool to help you better plan trips on our buses and trains.

 The average railcar crowding information is visually depicted by the “people icons” and also described in further detail in a “pop-up” window when hovering over each station.
 You can either tap/click on your station for more detailed information on railcar crowding or simply glance at the number of “people” icons filled in for that station.
 It is important to note that crowding conditions may vary by railcar.

-- Low Ridership: When trains departing a station are typically not crowded with up to 15 seats, or 0-40%, of all seats being occupied per rail car.
+- Low Ridership: When trains departing a station are typically not crowded with an average of approx. 39 or fewer passengers per railcar.
 This is depicted with one of three people icons filled in for a station.

-- Medium Ridership: When trains departing a station are typically experiencing some crowding with 15-29 seats, or 40-75%, of all seats occupied per rail car.
+- Medium Ridership: When trains departing a station are typically experiencing some crowding with an average of approx. 40-80 passengers per railcar.
 This is depicted with two of three people icons filled in for a station.

-- High Ridership: When trains departing a station are typically experiencing crowing with 30 or more seats, or 75%+, of all seats occupied per rail car.
+- High Ridership: When trains departing a station are typically experiencing crowding with an average of 80 or more passengers per railcar.
 This is depicted with all three people icons filled in for a station.